supermanzer/supermanzer.github.io/content/projects/supermanzer.md

   image: '/images/supermanzer.jpeg'
 ---

+## Update - 03/18/2023

+The upgrade to Nuxt 3 is proving to be non-trivial.
+In particular I am having difficulty replecating my custom font and styling options that I built into my Veutify 2 components in Vuetify 3 (although the different way Nuxt content behaves is making some of my custom functionality difficult).
+For the most part this is minor changes and does not impact overall functionality.
+However, I built this site explicitly for spending more time working on the details of my desired user interface.
+I will continue to plug away in a separate branch and not merge until I've got something that I'm happy with.

+In the meantime I am focusing on building out a section of this site for displaying my photography.

 ## Update - 01/29/2023

 I've completed a basic redesign of my visual style and converted my past Excited section focused solely on specific tech to a more general purpose blog (still using Nuxt content).
 Now I have decided the time is right to begin the migration to [Nuxt 3](https://nuxt.com/).
 This is I think thea big change as it is going from Vue 2 to Vue 3.
 While there is likely to be a lot of pain points given how different the entire API is, I think the benefits in terms of performance and functionality definitely outweigh the pain of performing the migration.
 Fortunately for me, Debbie O'Brien wrote a [guide](https://debbie.codes/blog/migrating-nuxt2-nuxt3/) about her own migration journey.
 Since her [tutorial](https://nuxtjs.org/tutorials/creating-blog-with-nuxt-content/) on using Nuxt Content to make a blog is what convinced me I could start taking this approach, I know I am in good hands.
 I'm looking forward to finding out what changes I will have to make and what new opportunities this migration will offer me.

 ## Motivation